 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350°F. Spray a 9x5 loaf pan with nonstick cooking spray (line with parchment paper if desired) and set aside.
+- Preheat the oven to 350°F (177°C).
+Spray a 9x5 loaf pan with nonstick cooking spray, line the pan with parchment paper, and set aside.

-- In a medium-sized mixing bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, ginger, nutmeg, and cloves until well combined.
+- In a large mixing bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, ginger, nutmeg, and cloves until well combined.
 Set aside.

-- In a separate large mixing bowl, whisk together the pumpkin puree, granulated sugar, brown sugar, oil, buttermilk, eggs, and vanilla until fully combined.
-Add the dry ingredients to the wet ingredients and mix until just combined.
+- In a separate large mixing bowl, whisk together the pumpkin puree, granulated sugar, brown sugar, oil, buttermilk, eggs, and vanilla extract until fully combined.
+Combine the wet and dry ingredients and mix them together until just combined.

 - Pour the batter into the prepared loaf pan and spread it around into one even layer.
-Bake at 350°F for 50-60 minutes or until a toothpick inserted into the center comes out clean (cover loosely with foil as needed to prevent excess browning on top of the bread).
+Bake for 50 to 60 minutes or until a toothpick inserted into the center comes out clean.
+If needed, cover loosely with foil to prevent excess browning on top of the bread.

-- Transfer to a wire rack to cool for 20 minutes, then carefully remove the bread from the pan, and allow to cool completely on the wire rack.
+- Transfer to a wire rack to cool in the pan for 20 minutes, then carefully remove the bread from the pan using the overhang from the parchment paper, and return to the wire rack to cool completely.